redteaminterac/cobrac2/README.md

 # CobraCloudC2
-A post exploitation C2 tool with serverless capabilities with inbult cloud exploiting framework
+A serverless C&C for on prem and cloud workloads penetration testing with inbult cloud penetration testing framework